Richard Branson's Virgin Galactic to go public by year-end

 Virgin's current reservations represent about US$80 million in total collected deposits and US$120 million of potential revenue.

-Social Capital Hedosophia's chief executive officer, Chamath Palihapitiya, will invest US$100 million as part of the deal and will become chairman of the combined company.
+Social Capital Hedosophia's chief executive officer, Chamath Palihapitiya, who is investing US$100 million as part of the deal, will become chairman of the combined company.

 "By embarking on this new chapter, at this advanced point in Virgin Galactic's development, we can open space to more investors and in doing so, open space to thousands of new astronauts," Branson said in a statement.